Overview

 Diagnosis

-Your doctor will run tests to find where a peripheral nerve tumor is located and what type of tumor it is.
+To diagnose a peripheral nerve tumor, your healthcare professional runs tests to find where the tumor is located and what type of tumor it is.

 Tests

-You might undergo one or more of the following tests.
+You might need one or more of the following tests.

 - MRI.
 This is the preferred method for imaging peripheral nerve tumors.
 This scan uses a magnetic field and radio waves to produce a detailed 3D view of the nerves and surrounding tissue.
 It can help determine whether you have a tumor and whether the tumor is inside or outside the nerve.

 - CT scan.
 A CT scanner rotates around the body to record a series of images.
 This test is not as useful as an MRI in diagnosing a peripheral nerve tumor.
-However, your health care provider might recommend it if you can't have an MRI or if more information regarding the nearby bone is needed.
+However, your healthcare professional might recommend it if you can't have an MRI or if they need amore details about the bone near the tumor.

 - Electromyogram (EMG).
 This test records the electrical activity in a muscle when you try to move it.
 It is used to help locate the tumor and identify which nerves are involved.